 - Using data to fight crime, Policing Insight 🔒

-- Running events to promote ideation and prototyping of new tools in public safety.
+- Run events that reach outside of policing for ideation and prototyping of new tools in public safety.

-Our core project for 2019 is the Emergency Recorder...
+Our core project for 2020 is the Active Citizens Toolkit (ACT).

-We'll be planning Hack the Police 4 soon...
+- Hack the Police 4 report and showcase